 - An experimental directory of local services in Cambridge, based on Foodbank listings of services in July 2018 is published in open data format, with a map, here.
 This was a fore-runner of Street Support Cambridge (see below).

 You can find links to local homelessness strategies, tenancy strategies and tenancy policies here.

-In 2006 the seven districts in our housing sub-region launched Home-Link, a system to help people choose the home they would live in, rather than being ‘allocated’ a home by the local authority.
+In 2006 the seven districts in our local area launched Home-Link, a system to help people choose the home they would live in, rather than being ‘allocated’ a home by the local authority.

 The idea is that people are more engaged in the decision of where to live; have more control over what kind of home and location they would settle best in; and would bid for, and eventually move to, a home and an area they wanted to settle in.

 Choice does not increase the supply of homes available.
 It can still take a long time to find and successfully bid for a property.
 The process (briefly) is:

 - Home-Link advertises available council and housing association homes across the local area, on-line every 2 weeks.

 - Existing council and housing association tenants who wish to transfer to a different property and new applicants seeking a home can use the system to see the homes coming up for let.